easherma/save-my-car/README.md

 #### Use cases
 As a resident, I need an easy and interactive way to tell where I might get towed if I leave my car.

+* Something that just shows one point, _not_ the whole city.
+* An address lookup would be helpful.
+* An interactive map.
+Sometimes I park at my house, sometimes not, so I need to change where I'm parked.
+* I might have other parking needs, issues with other parking issues and I need a reliable way to check things.
+* What about construction?
+* IRL signage, digital notifications?
+* Here where I was, but I don't know where my car is?

 #### Requirements

 We need data on: